There’s another viral video showing a Humpback Whale very close to a boat.

 – “Boaters in the right place at the right time“.
 No they are not.

 – “Whale puts on a show for boaters”.
-Whales do not put on shows for humans in the wild.
+Deepest of sighs – whales do not put on shows for humans in the wild.
 They are carrying out their lives.
 In this case, a whale is trying to engulf as many small schooling fish as possible.
-At this time of the year, the whales are particularly hungry.
-Likely this Humpack is recently back from the breeding grounds where there is little to no food for them.
+At the time of this video, the spring, whales are particularly hungry.
+Likely this Humpback is recently back from the breeding grounds where there is little to no food for them.

 – “Whale surprises boaters”.
 This cannot have been a complete surprise.
 As you can see, their cameras were at the ready.
 This suggests they knew there was at least one whale in the area and likely the whale had already been feeding at the surface.
-Maybe there were also a lot of active sea birds as a clue that there was a density of fish in the area.
+There would also have been a lot of active sea birds as a clue that there was a density of fish in the area, and thereby a much increased chance of whale presence.

 [Update: Via various media sources, it is confirmed that the boaters knew the whale was in the area and that they chose to move closer e.g. “Paul Ziolkowski told WABC his family and friends had been fishing for a couple of hours . . . . and saw the whale a couple of times.
-The whale was about 60 yards away when they decided to move a little closer to get a better view . . . ” Longer versions of the video also show they had a fishing line in the water when doing so.]
+The whale was about 60 yards away when they decided to move a little closer to get a better view . . . ” Longer versions of the video also show they had a fishing line in the water when doing so which exposes the whale to further risk.]

 It can only be hoped that the result of this video going viral leads to increased awareness of how unpredictably Humpbacks can surface; that they can be astoundingly oblivious of boats; and that they really need their space.
 Toothed whales like Orca have biosonar.
 So many boaters are not aware that baleen whales like Humpbacks do not have this biosonar.
 So many are not even aware that Humpback Whales are now very commonly encountered close to our coasts, having made a remarkable and very recent return from the brink of extinction.